30 Dog Games to Play with Pups Young and Old, Indoors and Out

 3. Cool Tricks to Teach Your Dog

 Learning new tricks definitely makes dogs smarter!
 In our blog, Five Cool Tricks to Teach Your Dog, we explain how to teach High-Five, Sit, Down, Stay & Come, and Spin.
-If they know all these tricks, your pooch is sure to be at the top of their Doggie Daycare class.
+If they know all these tricks, your pooch is sure to be at the top of their Doggy Daycare class in Arkansas.

 4. Stop and Go